digitalfabrik/integreat-app/native/docs/manual-builds.md

 - Install and setup XCode.
 - [Install and setup Fastlane](../../docs/cicd.md#fastlane-setup).
 - Read about [Apple Certificates](apple-certifcates.md).
+- To set up the certificates:
+  - have access to the `app-credentials` repo
-- To set up the certificates: have access to the `app-credentials` repo, and the Passbolt folder Integreat App Publishing
+  - have access to the Passbolt folder Integreat App Publishing
+  - your personal Apple account needs to be added to the Digitalfabrik's account either as an admin or with the right to access "Certificates, Identifiers & Profiles".

+If you need any of these permissions, ask for them in the #app-team channel on Mattermost.

 #### Certificates Setup

-- If none of your devices are logged in to the Apple account of the app team, warn someone with a logged in device that you will need a code in a few minutes.
-If you're not sure who that is, ask in the #team-app channel in Mattermost.

 - Install the certificates locally: